Maria Paulina Portillo graduated from our PLAZAS COMUNITARIAS Spanish Literacy program.

-“Don Leopoldo” May he rest in Peace~~
+Leopoldo Galvan “Don Leopoldo” May he rest in Peace~~ (ESL and Citizenship student)

-We all loved him and respected him as one of the most wonderful success stories of DCET.
-He came on February of 2012 and enrolled in ESL classes in search of obtaining his Citizenship status.
+One of the most wonderful success stories of DCET.
+"Don Polo" came on February of 2012 to enroll in our ESL classes in search of obtaining his Citizenship status.
 He had difficulties in speaking English even though he could understand it and write it.
 It was then when we introduced him to the TEC of Monterrey University English Basic Course with phonetics.
 He was delighted to learn and after finishing this 180 hour course he started his Citizenship course.
 On November, 2014 he announced he passed the Citizenship test and was extremely happy to soon become a Citizen of this Country.
-Don Leopoldo after graduating from two courses he was thankful to DCET and wanted to return all the generosity of his free classes provided to him by DCET.
+He always expressed that he was very thankful to DCET and wanted to return all the generosity of his free classes provided to him by DCET.
 After graduation he offered to be a facilitator at LA ESCUELITA in Irving.
 It was then when we offered him to apply for a paid position to a senior program sponsored by AARP.
 He accepted this challenge and even though his health condition (heart problems) could have impeded him to full service our students, he succeeded!
 He performed as a professional assisting DCET.
-It is with sadness that we learned he passed away in January of this year.
-We will always be remembered and we are thankful for his great work.
-Don Leopoldo, rest in peace, To bad you could not attend your Citizen ceremony, but we know in spirit you are there and you are watching over your ESCUELITA.
+It is with sadness that we learned he passed away in January of 2015.
+We will always be remembered for his great work.
+Rest in peace!
+We know you are watching over your ESCUELITA.
 You will always be in our hearts.

 Sixty-year-old Antonio Laguna donned his red graduation gown before a graduation celebration Friday night in Irving.
 His daughter, Araceli Laguna (center), and his granddaughter, Jasmine M. Laguna, helped him prepare.